 - Inform other educators in your group.

 - Ask the children if they have seen the missing child recently.

 - Reassure any child who may be upset.

 - Search the premises.

 - Check the meeting points.

 - Ask the venue staff to begin a search and make an announcement over a loudspeaker if possible.

-- Once initial checks have been undertaken and if the lost child has not been found, the Nominated Supervisor or another educator with a Supervisor Certificate will call the Police and the parents.
+- Once initial checks have been undertaken and if the lost child has not been found, the Nominated Supervisor or another educator (Responsible Person) will call the Police and the parents.